khanshoaib3/minecraft-access/README.md

 Narrates when the player xp level is increased or decreased.

+## Durability Indicator

+Adds the item durability into the tooltip.

 # Mod Configuration

 The mod can be configured by the config.json file in the `config/minecraft_access/` directory.
 You can use notepad or any text editor to edit the file.
 You can also use online json editor like [Json Editor Online](https://jsoneditoronline.org/), [Json Formatter](https://jsonformatter.org/json-editor) or [Code Beautify Json Online Editor](https://jsonformatter.org/json-editor).

+# Known Issues

+1. The fall detector is not available in the mod yet, it will be added soon and will hopefully be better than before.
+2. (Forge only) The default narrator takes over in some cases, like when speaking chats.
+3. (Fabric only) The default narrator speaks even if the narrator is turned off.